Editor's note: This story has been updated to reflect new information for 2018 St. Patrick's Day festivities.

 Consider Trinity Hall a sports bar with Irish roots.
 Fans flock to the pub in Dallas' Mockingbird Station on game days to watch their favorite rugby and soccer teams on the venue's numerous TVs and projection screens.
 There's plenty to love even if you're not into sports, such as the bar's roughly 200 beers and 100-plus whiskeys to choose from, brunch plates and a spacious wrap-around patio that overlooks the trendy shopping center where it resides.

 On St. Paddy's Day, Trinity Hall will keep the party rolling all day long.
-On March 17, doors open at 9 a.m. and live music starts shortly thereafter.
+On March 17, doors open at 7 a.m. to offer patrons a "pre-parade breakfast" -- the bar is near the parade route -- and will begin showing soccer and rugby games at 7:15 a.m.
+Live music kicks off at noon and runs all evening.
+(There's a $5 cover after 1 p.m.)
 The kitchen will be serving inside tables as well on the patio, but due to the volume of patrons, it will offer a limited menu of Irish classics like Corned Beef and Shepard's Pie.

 O'Sheas Irish Pub